UCSD Graduate Studies Overview: University Policies/Procedures

 Full-Time Status

-To receive support in the form of grants and fellowships and to be eligible for student loans, insurance, housing, and 50% time teaching assistantships, students must be enrolled full-time.
+To receive support in the form of grants and fellowships and to be eligible for student loans, insurance, housing, and 50% teaching assistantships, students must be enrolled full-time.

 Annual Spring Evaluations

-- Early Spring Quarter: The evaluations are then routed to the relevant faculty (see below for details), so they may view the student’s self-evaluation responses.
+- Early Spring Quarter: The evaluations are then routed to the relevant faculty (see below for details), so they may view the student’s self-assessment responses.
 The faculty will then submit their evaluation of the student and electronically sign the evaluation.

 - Late Spring Quarter: The evaluations are then routed to the Department Chair for their electronic signature.